UnityRPG/4-Finished-Demo/README.md

 2. Use an `enum` to track the enemy's state
 3. Use co-routines to patrol, attack, chase, etc.
 4. Use the inspector debug mode to see it working.

+### 26 Waypoint Paths With Editor Gizmos
+1. A simple scheme for defining patrol paths.
+2. A new `WaypointContainer` class.
+3. Setup a couple of test paths.